Alan Gibbs: Early life

 Alan Gibbs was born in Christchurch, the son of Theodore Nisbet Gibbs and Elsie Gibbs.
 His father was a businessman and active member of the National Party who chaired a Royal Commission on taxation for the First National Government.

 In 1963, after graduating from university, Gibbs was employed as Third Secretary in the New Zealand High Commission in London through his father's connection to future Prime Minister Keith Holyoake.
 In 1965, Gibbs returned to New Zealand to work in the Prime Minister's department.

 New Zealand business career

 From 1966 to 1970, with his brother Ian, Gibbs sought to produce New Zealand's first domestically produced car, the Anziel Nova.
 In the 1970s, Gibbs worked in investment banking, establishing his own firm Gibbs Securities to advise on corporate transactions.
 As a business person, Gibbs was involved in several high-profile investments and restructurings, including the acquisition of car dealership Tappenden Motors, the management buyout of Freightways, the privatisation of Telecom, and the founding of Sky TV.

+Alan Gibbs as part of Tramco took part in a land grab in 1996, purchasing public land for $75m on Auckland's Viaduct, then overseeing its development maintaining land leasehold agreements.
+The leasehold agreements are a source of ongoing controversy, as rents continue to increase 90%-134% every few years, and some leasehold agreements are in perpetuity.
+Purchasing public land to privatise for ongoing rent extraction at unsustainable levels represents a challenge for its residents, while its land owners including Gibbs defend their "property rights".
+Concerns over the lack of transparency, and need for government oversight as leasehold land rents increase from 12% after 7 years in 2005, to now in excess of 100% as of 2019 and now 2026.
+Auckland Viaduct building owners of 10 units (8 apartments and 2 retail stores), have seen land lease/rent increase from $128,700 per year in 2005, to $337,500 per year in 2019, averaging an annual cost per unit from $12,800 to $33,750 per year.
+Such large rent increases continue to devalue the properties on them, where an investor sold 6 leasehold apartments for $1.8m in 2026, down from $4.2m paid in 2007.
+The Viaduct Harbour Holdings company owned by Gibbs, defend such increases as "30 years of sustained investment, vision, partnership and development".